Skip to content

 restart bool (optional) Shows a message that a restart is required.

-deep-description string (optional) Detailed description of the tweak. used for documentation. and supports markdown
+deepDescription string (optional) Detailed description of the tweak; supports markdown.
+Used for documentation.

-updatedversion string Version string when the tweak was last updated. appears in the ui
+updatedversion string (optional) Version string when the tweak was last updated.
+Appears in the UI.

-addedversion string Version string when the tweak was added. appears in the ui
+addedversion string (optional) Version string when the tweak was added.
+Appears in the UI.

 Note